The EU Digital Identity Wallet in Ireland

 - The EUDI Wallet is required under eIDAS 2.0, the EU regulation that took effect in 2024.

-- Private-sector providers that conduct strong customer authentication (banks, payment service providers, telecoms) must accept the wallet by the end of 2027.
+- gov.ie says private providers that conduct strong customer authentication, such as banks and payment service providers, are due to accept EUDI wallets by the end of 2027.

 - Ireland's wallet is built on MyGovID and the Personal Public Service Number (PPS) infrastructure, and is branded the Government Digital Wallet.